riiswa/riiswa.github.io/source/_posts/How-to-deploy-Scala-js-app-on-Github-Pages-with-Travis-CI.md

     local-dir: public
   ```

-Once Travis CI finish the deployment, the generated pages can be found in the `gh-pages` branch of your repository
+Once Travis CI finish the deployment, the generated pages can be found in the `gh-pages` branch of your repository.

 ## Your Scala.js App is deployed on Github Pages !